 They need to cover standard expenses like housing, utilities and food.
 And most people want enough money for extras, too.
-If you don’t pay your employees well, they’ll find a business that will.
+If you don’t pay your employees well, chances are they’re already looking for another business that will.

 Your employees need encouragement and recognition.
 It’s human nature.

-Early last year, we looked at what Australian employees really want from their employers and how you can set up reward and recognition initiatives that won’t cost your business the big bucks.
+Early last year, we looked at how you can set up reward and recognition initiatives that won’t cost your business the big bucks.

-Reward and recognition is a huge factor in your overall employee engagement and happiness.
+Reward and recognition is a huge factor in your overall employee engagement and happiness and one that can help attract and retain top talent.
 Employees who feel valued for the work they do will show higher levels of engagement with your business.
-They will contribute more effectively, work innovatively and perform highly in their role.
-That’s a fact.
+They will contribute more effectively, be more innovative and perform strongly in their role – and that’s a fact.
 Companies with recognition programs that are effective at improving employee engagement have 31% lower voluntary turnover.

-You want to make sure your employees are aware of exactly where their job is going within the business.
-Nurturing their growth and development will help to increase their engagement, boost their productivity and potentially, save time and money on your staff turnover.
+With this in mind, it’s essential your employees are aware of exactly where their job is going within your business.
+Nurturing growth and development will help to increase their engagement, boost their productivity and potentially, save time and money on your employee turnover.